phpDocumentor/phpDocumentor/README.md

 2. After that it is a simple matter of invoking PEAR to install the application

         $ pear install phpdoc/phpDocumentor-beta

+### Via Composer

+1. phpDocumentor is available on [Packagist](https://packagist.org).
+2. It can be installed as a dependency of your project by running

+        $ composer require-dev phpdocumentor/phpdocumentor

 ### Using the PHAR